sriumcp/docs/docs/user-guide/topics/metrics.md

 ## Custom metrics provider

-You can use metrics from any (RESTful) database in Iter8 experiments.
-Metrics fetched by Iter8 from databases are also referred to as custom metrics.
+You can use metrics from any metrics store in Iter8 experiments.
+Metrics fetched by Iter8 from metrics stores are also referred to as custom metrics.
 See [here](../tasks/custommetrics.md) to learn more about custom metrics.

 ## Metric types